Supreme Court of Israel: Judicial reform attempts

-From 2023 until 2025, Justice Minister Levin had blocked the accession of Amit as permanent president who was nominated based on the long-standing seniority-based convention, arguing he possesses discretion regarding the committee's convening, the identity of the candidates to be presented for a vote, and the timing of such a vote, but was forced to call a vote following an unanimous High Court decision although also seen as a part of the judicial reform attempt.
+From 2023 until 2025, Justice Minister Levin had blocked the accession of Amit as permanent president who was nominated based on the long-standing seniority-based convention, arguing he possesses discretion regarding the committee's convening, the identity of the candidates to be presented for a vote, and the timing of such a vote, but was forced to call a vote following a unanimous High Court decision although also seen as a part of the judicial reform attempt.
 Amit was appointed Chief Justice on 26 January 2025, and sworn in on 13 February 2025 by Israeli president Isaac Herzog with Levin boycotting the inauguration and vowing to refuse to meet Amit.

 A draft of a new judicial reform was presented on 9 January 2025 as a “compromise” between Levin and Foreign Minister Gideon Sa’ar.
 According to the proposal, the majority necessary for high court appointments will be five out of nine, instead of seven.
 However, every High Court appointment will require the agreement of at least one representative from the opposition and one from the government.
 Appointments to other judicial positions will require the approval of one member of the government, one from the opposition, and one judge.
 The proposal also included a mechanism to prevent a deadlock in Supreme Court appointments.
 If a year passes with two vacancies, the government and opposition will each propose three candidates, out of which the other side must choose one.
 The proposal was passed and will apply as a law beginning with the next Knesset after the elections in 2026.